bzthin/bzthin.github.io/pages/technical/coding/data-structures/tree.md

 ## Binary tree
 - A tree where each node has up to two children.
 - Binary search tree is when every node in the tree fits a specific ordering property.
+- Can also be represented by a vector.
+  - Get left child: 2*i + 1
+  - Get right child: 2*i + 2
+  - Get parent: (i-1) / 2

 ### Balanced tree
 - Balanced tree means left and right subtree are more or less the same.
 (I.e Depth difference is <= 1)